Dashron v6 is live, using the latest roads.js 8.0.0 and a brand new framework pattern.

 Authoring

 The authoring flow remains the same as described in Dashron.com V4.
-I write content in WordPress and it’s automatically picked up by the website.
+I write content in WordPress and it’s automatically picked up by my node server.

 Templates

 V4 used Handlebars for templates, but I have moved V5 over to React.
-You might wonder why I use React when I have no front end JavaScript.
+You might feel it’s overkill to use React without front end JavaScript.
 There are two main reasons for this.

 First, I adore JSX.

-• This entire project is typescript, so having type hints/safety all the way through to the HTML is wonderful.
+• This entire project is typescript, so having type hints/safety from the API calls to the HTML is wonderful.
+If I change an API call I’m immediately notified of everything I need to fix.

-• Having clear imports for components makes debugging far easier than tracking down template files based on convention, or partial file paths.
+• Having clear imports for components makes debugging far easier than organization based on a convention I will surely forget.

 • I prefer to put rendering logic into the template rather than the controllers, keeping it in the same file as the html and far away from the data retrieval.
 This is difficult with handlebars, as it has a limited amount of functionality.
 With React, I can transform anything into HTML, any way I want.